Fourth-order suboptimality of nominal model predictive control in the presence of uncertainty: Stochastic optimal control and suboptimality

 for this policy and its evaluation \eqref{eq:poleval_finhorz} on a system with uncertainty level $\sigma$.

 The resulting suboptimality is defined as the difference of the optimal value function at $k=0$ and the value function resulting from the evaluation of $\poltraj^\ce$,

 where we dropped the time index, $V_\sigma^\ce(x) \defeq V_{\sigma,0}^\ce(x)$, and $V^\star_\sigma(x) = V^\star_{\sigma,0}(x)$ as in \eqref{eq:stochOCP}.
 If the real system has $\sigma=0$, the suboptimality of CEC is trivially zero, and, intuitively, it will grow as $\sigma$ is increased.
 Note that here, in order to isolate the effect due to CEC, we do not consider the effect of additional approximations, e.g., of the horizon.
+An important limitation in practice is that in DP minimization is commonly understood in a global sense, whereas numerical methods for solving \eqref{ocp:nominal} can in general only guarantee local optimality \cite{Rawlings2017}.
+However, since our focus is on the suboptimality of CEC, we do not address this further.